 Timex is an affordable watch brand that was at the forefront of the digital watch revolution, leading the way with brand collaborations and high-profile celebrity endorsements.

-Unfortunately, the brand didn’t react quickly enough to smartwatches so hasn’t gained much traction in the market.
+Unfortunately, the brand didn’t react quickly to smartwatches losing traction in the market.
 However, they continue to release new smartwatches in line with the affordability and simplicity of their digital watch line.

 Oppo is a Chinese brand best known for its Oppo smartphones that offered excellent specs at a very competitive price.
 In 2020 they launched the first Oppo smartwatch.